-Transcripts, ethnographic field notes and documents were coded in NVivo using a grounded theory approach (Strauss and Corbin, 1997).
-In this approach, the thematic codes are developed sequentially in a first-pass over the data, so that the themes are generated by the data themselves.
+Transcripts, ethnographic field notes and documents were coded in NVivo (a computer programme designed for the coding of qualitative data, widely used in the social sciences) using a grounded theory approach (Strauss and Corbin, 1997).
+In this approach, the thematic codes, based on the content of the data (topics), are developed sequentially in a first-pass over the data, so that the themes are generated by the data themselves.
 A second pass is then taken over the data in order to ensure that the codes are universally applied throughout the dataset.
 Finally, the quotations in each code are examined to look for patterns, contradictions, information and controversies.
 These are then summarised in the text in the results section, and quotations are used for illustration where appropriate.
-Details are given about interviewees to the highest level possible to preserve anonymity.
+Details are given about interviewees to the highest level possible to preserve anonymity, in accordance with the ethics assessment undertaken for the project.
 In total, over 100 interviews were undertaken.
+These break down by case study as shown in Table 1.
+In the text below, some interviews are quoted directly.
+In other cases, responses are paraphrased to save space.

+Unless otherwise indicated, information in the case study sections is derived from interviews, via the coding methods described above.
+Where information is factual, it has been triangulated using other methods (Table 1).
+The “lessons learned” sections in the case study reports analyse interview data in the wider context of the literature, and infer some conclusions from the case study, as determined from the interviews, ethnography and documentary analysis.